 The cover attaches with six plastic buckles-two on the top and two on each side.
-Two additional straps and buckles at the top of the cover clip to the top of the counterlungs.

 Slots at the top and sides of the cover are ideal for adding pockets to hold additional ballast weight, if necessary.

 Holes on the sides of the cover allow optional mounting of Dive Rite's QRM receivers for quick and secure attachment of accessories such as a battery canister or small drysuit inflation bottle.